-Brickmasters of the Lakelands will spotlight original Lego creations designed and built by members of the Lakelands community.
-The second annual showcase will be on view in the main gallery October 10 - 21, 2023 and will be a highlight of the upcoming iMAGINE Lakelands STEAM Festival.
+Brickmasters of the Lakelands spotlights original Lego creations designed and built by members of the Lakelands community.
+Select members of the SC Bricks LUG will also have Lego creations on view.
+The second annual showcase is on view in the main gallery October 10 - 21, 2023 and will be a highlight of the upcoming iMAGINE Lakelands STEAM Festival.

 In August 2022, the center hosted an inaugural event and Lego competition in which community members submitted Lego builds of their own design.
 The competition included over 40 entries in eight categories: Youth/Elementary, Youth/Middle, Youth/High, Adult, Family, Non-Profit, Business and Kit Category.
 Entrants competed for 1st, 2nd, and 3rd place in each category and overall Best of Show.

-This year's competition theme is "Mobility," and will be juried by a panel including Mark Lorah, GP McCleer and Trentsie Williams.
+This year's competition theme is "Mobility," and has been juried by master builder, Mark Lorah.

 What does the competition theme "mobility" mean?
 Mobility is the abilty to move or be moved freely and easily.
 This year's competition theme will encourage participants to use their imagination to innovate ideas related to "mobility" with their LEGO creation.
 Each construction, whether it be a sustainable vehicle of the future, a versatile all-terrain mover, a new road system to accommodate bicycles and joggers, or a fantastical transportation device, must embody the theme.